Soundsphere/lastavg/README.md

 ## Install
-Either get the latest executable or clone the repo and run the script.
-Don't forget to chmod the thing, though...
+Either get the latest executable or clone the repo and run the script:
 ```
 git clone https://github.com/Soundsphere/lastavg.git
 cd lastavg